AmbroseWebGroup/FlowNav/readme.md

 - **Trailing commas in `navbar.json`:** Please make sure that you parse your JSON file before testing the system.
 If the file has trailing commas at the end of an array/dictionary, the JSON will not parse during the XMLHttpRequest and will throw an error making the navigation structure unreadable.

 ## Changelog

+### Alpha 1.1

+- Instead of a border separating menu levels, there is an inset box shadow on the child `<ul>` element
+- Navigation menu starts off hidden if the screen resolution is less than `700px`
+- Navigation menu toggles when you click the newly implemented `#flownav-hamburger` button
+- Animation displays when the `#flownav-hamburger` button is clicked

 ### Alpha 1.0